 You will meet with your Pupil Support Teacher once a week during Personal, Social and Health Education (PSHE).
 At break and lunch times they can normally be found in the Crush or their Pupil Support bases near the school office.

-How does my Parent or Carer contact St Andrew’s?
+How does my Parent or Carer contact St Andrew’s RC Secondary School?

 Parents and Carers are always welcome to contact our school and should not hesitate to get in touch if something is causing concern.